8 shot, 1 fatally, in Monday shootings across city

 The day’s only fatal shooting happened Monday afternoon in the Little Italy neighborhood on the Near West Side.

-A 29-year-old man was sitting in his vehicle when he was shot multiple times in the left side of his body about 1:50 p.m. in the 1300 block of West 13th Street, according to Chicago Police.
-The man was pronounced dead at the scene.
+Clarence Dabney, 29, was sitting in his vehicle when he was shot multiple times in the left side of his body about 1:50 p.m. in the 1300 block of West 13th Street, according to Chicago Police and the Cook County Medical Examiner’s Office.
+Dabney, who lived in Austin on the West Side, was pronounced dead at the scene.

 Three hours later, three people were shot during an argument in the Lawndale neighborhood on the West Side.